geudde/attic-chest/pages/04.season-3/19.meeting-40/02.may/docs.md

 Our youth the first in fields of fame.

 The haste and dry each streaming tear
-Pale nature’s drooping spirit cheer,
+Pale Nature’s drooping spirit cheer,
 And with thy sweet enchanting smile
-Delight once more our happy Isle.
+Delight once more our happy isle.

 Neleora